 Best Acoustic Treatment Options

-Now that you know what treatment is and have a rough idea of what you’ll need, let’s take a look at some specific acoustic treatment options:
+Now that you know what treatment is and have a rough idea of what you’ll need, let’s take a look at some specific acoustic panel options:

 If you have the money to spend, Audimute makes some absolutely gorgeous acoustic treatments.
-From standard fabric-covered fiberglass panels to unique wall art and tiles, they have beautiful high-end treatment options for a lasting look.
+From standard fabric-covered fiberglass panels to unique wall art and tiles, they have beautiful high-end acoustic panel options for a lasting look.
 They also carry several great soundproofing products as well.

 Not surprisingly, Amazon has a lot of budget options to help you get started: